9 Reasons you Have to Visit Dumfries and Galloway

 I’m throwing this right out there.
 Dumfries and Galloway is so wild and wildly beautiful that its scenery really is up there with the Highlands.
 We’re talking the majestic mountains of the Southern Uplands, a swathe of sweeping rivers, a sweep of thick forest and a rugged, heavily indented coastline that has drama at every turn.

-2. The Rhins of Galloway Coastal Path
+2. The Rhins of Galloway Coast Path

 Rhins of Galloway Coastal Path